huaminghuangtw/Evergreen-Notes/Permanent-Notes/visualization.md

 	4. Make a Plan
 * Engaging first in the “positive fantasy (daydreams)” followed by an acknowledgement of the “negative reality”.
 * Visualize the negativities (e.g., disappointment, regret, pity, etc.) if you fail to achieve your goal, rather than simply visualize the goal you want to achieve — Rather than focus on the actions required for success.
 Consider what would lead to failure and avoid it.
-* Harnessing the power of _anticipated regret_, which involves envisioning the potential disappointment you'll feel in the future if you don't take certain actions today, can guide you to [make decisions](decision-making.md) that your future self will truly appreciate.
+* Harnessing the power of _anticipated regret_, which involves envisioning the potential disappointment you’ll feel in the future if you don’t take certain actions today, can guide you to [make decisions](decision-making.md) that your future self will truly appreciate.